 Stede Bonnet wasn’t born into a life of crime.
-Born into a wealthy English family on the island of Barbados, Bonnet had had a fairly successful life which enabled him to buy his way into piracy.
+The son of a wealthy English family on the island of Barbados, Bonnet had had a fairly successful life which enabled him to buy his way into piracy.
 It was the usual custom for pirates to begin their work by seizing a ship that they then used to prey on other ships, Bonnet, however, bought his ship, the Revenge.
 He also hired his crew and paid them regular wages.
 Due to lack of experience in sailing or piracy, Bonnet had to hire someone to command his men.
-After terrorizing shipping off the Virginia coast, Bonnet said for the pirate’s paradise of Nassau in the Bahamas.
+After terrorizing shipping off the Virginia coast, Bonnet sailed for the pirate’s paradise of Nassau in the Bahamas.
 There, he met Blackbeard and decided to join forces.

-After a night of maneuvering sloops back and forth to gain advantage in battle, the sun rose on the morning of September 27 with Bonnet sailing his one sloop, he had combined all of his men into one ship from three, towards the three sloops under Colonel Rhett.
+After a night of maneuvering sloops back and forth to gain advantage in battle, the sun rose on the morning of September 27, 1718 with Bonnet sailing his one sloop, he had combined all of his men into one ship from three, towards the three sloops under Colonel Rhett.
 Nearly all the ship ran aground during the battle with a rising tide eventually freeing Rhett’s vessels, while Bonnet’s sloop, the Royal James, remained stuck.
-The Royal James was quickly boarded by Rhett’s men who outnumbered Bonnet’s pirates.
+The Royal James was quickly boarded by Rhett’s men who outnumbered the pirates.
 In a last ditch effort, Bonnet ordered his gunner to blow up the ship’s powder stores, but this suicidal act was prevented by Bonnet’s men who surrendered instead.
 Rhett returned triumphantly to Charleston with Bonnet and twenty-nine of his men in chains.

-…manacled and clutching a nosegay of wildflowers, was taken in a hurdle to the place execution near White Point where the once bold pirate appeared terrified and near collapse.
+…manacled and clutching a nosegay of wildflowers, [he] was taken in a hurdle to the place execution near White Point where the once bold pirate appeared terrified and near collapse.
 The executioner dropped the noose over his head and around his neck and then Bonnet was ‘swung off’ the cart.
 He died an agonizing death of strangulation, the invention of the gallows that would break the victim’s neck being years away.

-His body was left hanging for a few days then unceremoniously dumped in the marsh with the remains of his men and his pirate brothers where they were eaten by crabs, riddled with maggots and pecked by the gulls.
+His body was left hanging for a few days then unceremoniously dumped in the marsh with the remains of his men and his pirate brothers where they were eaten by crabs, riddled with maggots, and pecked by the gulls.

-In the course of five weeks, forty-nine pirates had swung from the gallows at White Point.
+Over the course of five weeks, forty-nine pirates swung from the gallows at White Point.
 Within a couple months, pirate Richard Worley and nineteen of his men met the same fate.
 While the leaves of White Point Gardens’ oaks calmly sway in the ocean breeze, their roots are feeding on the blood of pirates.

 There is a legend that the spirits of these pirates still stalk Battery Park and White Point Gardens.
 Denise Roffe includes a story of a couple who encountered an apparition hanging in midair beneath the oaks of the park.
 Alan Brown mentions that the spirits have been witnessed standing under the oaks and screaming at passersby.
-He continues that if one looks out on the bay from the foot of Water Street, where Vanderhorst Creek once met the waters of the Cooper River, when the moon is high, they may see the bloated faces of the long dead pirates just under the water’s surface.
-Like so many Charleston ghost stories, this story may be mostly legend, but it is ground in a marvelous history.
+He notes that if one looks out on the bay from the foot of Water Street, where Vanderhorst Creek once met the waters of the Cooper River, when the moon is high, they may see the bloated faces of the long dead pirates just under the water’s surface.
+Like so many Charleston ghost stories, this story may be mostly legend, but it is grounded in a marvelous history.